volodymyrrusin/telegram-bot/README.md

 ## Functionality
 This bot can display price of the currencies, cryptocurrencies, stocks and ETF's.
 Also it can convert currencies and display some general information on the financial instrument.
-Additional features are working as a phonebook to save, show, delete and list your contacts and to get current weather.
+Additional features are acting as a phonebook to save, show, delete and list your contacts and getting current weather.
 ### Main commands
 #### /commands
 Display list of the available commands